GRDI-GenARCC/tutorials-and-workshops/GenARCC_year2climate/HiResGenARCCdata.md

-Sure, here is your tutorial in Git Markdown language:

 # How to Retrieve Climate Data at Your Sites from the Climate Data Gathered on the GPSC for the GenARCC Project

 ## Steps to Access the Climate Data